ahmedbda/nasa-turbofan-rul-ml/README.md

 </details>

 ## Project goal
-This project uses machine learning (Random Forest) to predict the RUL (remaining useful life) of turbojet engines based on sensor data provided by the NASA C-MAPSS dataset.
+This project uses machine learning (Random Forest) to predict the RUL (remaining useful life) of turbojet engines based on sensor data provided by the NASA C-MAPSS dataset

 Given the history of sensor readings (temperature, pressure, fan speed, and more), the goal is to predict exactly how many flight cycles an engine has left before it breaks down